mtgjson/mtgjson-website/docs/changelog/README.md

 - New unique card download files, too!
 	- New Lineup: `StandardCards`, `PioneerCards`, `ModernCards`, `LegacyCards`, `VintageCards`, and `PauperCards`.
 - Better documentation for new contributors.
 - AWS Support integrated!
+Automated builds will occur daily for prices, with full builds happening weekly on Sundays!
 - MTGJSON Pricing data split up into its own file: `Prices`.
 - CSV support has arrived!
+Downloads based on `AllPrintings` types will be available in CSV format.
+- SQL support has arrived! `AllPrintings.sql` can easily be imported into an SQL database.

+### Changed
+- Versioning will now include `MAJ.MIN.PATCH+YYYYMMDD` to indicate the build date (instead of `rebuild.X`)

 ### Fixed
 - `Keywords` fixed to handle yet another Wizards change